 This is the best time for anyone to take advantage of the very many career opportunities available and begin studying to develop the essential skills to become a master hacker.

-So I present you my top 7 reasons why you should consider a hacking career:
+So I present you my top 7 reasons why you should consider a career in ethical hacking:

 1. You will be getting into one of the most sought-after professions in the World

 Before one can be great at hacking, a great deal of training must have gone in.
-And the skill set required to be a hacker cut across many IT roles.
-This is why individuals with this specialist skillset and talents are in high demand.
+And the skill set required to be a hacker cuts across many IT roles.
+This is why individuals with this specialist skillset and talent are in high demand.

 Companies around the world are looking to hire such hackers who can ensure their defenses can keep cyber criminals out of their businesses.
-And when they find one they tend to retain them.
+And when they find one they tend to retain them with all alacrity.

 The U.S. alone currently has 313,735 unfilled cybersecurity job openings.
 And this is expected to rise up to an estimated 3.5 million unfilled cybersecurity job openings by the year 2021.
 That is about a 10 fold increase in just a very short period.